gsoft-inc/wl-squide/docs/guides/use-environment-variables.md

 }
 ```

-With the `EnvironmentVariablesPlugin`, a React page can now retrieve the `baseApiUrl` from Squide's runtime instance by using the [useEnvironmentVariable](../reference/env-vars/useEnvironmentVariable.md) hook:
+With the `EnvironmentVariablesPlugin`, a page component can now retrieve the `baseApiUrl` from Squide's runtime instance by using the [useEnvironmentVariable](../reference/env-vars/useEnvironmentVariable.md) hook:

 ```tsx !#6,9
 import { useEnvironmentVariable } from "@squide/env-vars";